martin-myt/sprint-velocity/README.md

 ## Usage

-1. Make sure your `teams_data.csv` file is properly formatted. **Important:** The file should not contain any comment lines at the beginning.
+1. Make sure your `teams_data.csv` file is properly formatted with no comment lines at the beginning.

 2. Run the script: